Home » All Recipes » Appetizers and Snacks » Chicken Liver Pate Recipe

-Keto Chicken Liver Pate (with Carnivore Option)
+Chicken Liver Pate Recipe

 Primal Edge Health participates in the Amazon Services LLC Associates Program and other affiliate programs and therefore, may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

+The health benefits of liver are impressive enough to make even the biggest organ meat skeptic want to try liver at least once.
 Chicken liver is high in protein and many nutrients.
-According to the USDA nutrient database, 100 grams of chicken liver contains 167 calories from 25 g protein, 5 g fat, and 1 g carb.
+According to the USDA nutrient database, 100 grams of cooked chicken liver provides about 167 calories, including roughly 24–25 grams of protein, 5 grams of fat, and around 1 gram of carbohydrates.

 There is an abundant amount of vitamin A, folate, various B vitamins, as well as vitamins C and E. There are small to moderate amounts of vitamin D and K2.
+This same amount of liver has 118% RDA of selenium and significant amounts of iron, phosphorus, zinc, copper, manganese and smaller amounts of other essential minerals.
+Amazing!

+Nutrition Advance details the importance of these minerals and how chicken liver keeps us healthy.
 Like all meat and organs, chicken liver is bioavailable.
-This means we can easily digest and assimilate the nutrition without the interference of plant toxins or nutritional co-factors that impede digestibility.
+This means we can easily digest and assimilate the nutrition without the interference of plant toxins or nutritional cofactors that impede digestibility.
+What you see on paper is really what you get in your body.

 How to Make Chicken Liver Pate

-To prepare the easy chicken liver pate recipe begin by trimming the livers.
+To prepare the easy chicken liver pate recipe, begin by trimming the livers.
 Remove any sinew or connective pieces.
 These don’t blend well and will be chewy in the pate if you leave them.

 Use a sharp knife or kitchen scissors to cut around the livers.